nicodecastro/facial-expression-recognition/README.md

-# EmotionAI
+# Facial Expression Recognition

-This project aims to classify emotions from facial expressions using Python.
+This project aims to classify emotions from facial expressions using Keras and OpenCV in Python.
 The target emotions to be classified are happiness, sadness, anger, surprise, disgust, fear, and neutral.

 ## Dataset